 - how and when to file papers

 - what qualifications are required

+- new election laws

 - how to prepare a Candidate's Statement of Qualifications

 - what election data is available

-- how to raise and spend money for campaigns
+- how to raise money for campaigns

-- new laws governing elections such as conditional "same day" registration

-All of these questions and any others will be answered at this candidate information night.
-We will have Candidate's Handbooks available for all interested parties as well.
-More information about the June 2022 election is available on our website at www.votescount.us.
+All these questions and any others will be answered at these candidate information nights.
+We will have Candidate's handbooks available for all interested parties as well.
+For more information about the November 2022 election, please visit our website at www.votescount.us

-If you have any questions, please call Tricia Webber at 831-454-2409 or email tricia.webber@santacruzcounty.us, or call us at 831-454-2060, or email us at Candidates@votescount.us
+If you have any questions about running for school or special district office, please contact Santa Cruz County Clerk Tricia Webber at 831-454-2409 or email tricia.webber@santacruzcounty.us.
+For questions about running for city office, please contact your City Clerk: